 - Include lean proteins, whole grains, and low-fat dairy products, keeping sodium and sugar to a minimum while ensuring plenty of high fiber and nutrients which can be particularly essential in aging, such as vitamin D.

 Turn to the aging care specialists at Hearts at Home In-Home Care to get more ideas to help the older adults you love make and keep good nutrition habits.
 We are always available to assist with grocery shopping, meal planning and preparation, and making sure the home is stocked with plenty of healthy and balanced choices, along with sharing mealtimes with older adults to ensure they are more enjoyable.
 We’ll even tidy up the kitchen afterwards!
-Give us a call at 913-440-4209 for more information about our top-rated home care services in Kansas City and the surrounding communities.
+Give us a call at 913-440-4209 for more information about our top-rated senior home care in Kansas City and the surrounding communities.